Ratlines (World War II): Perón's Argentina

-In early 2025, Argentine president Javier Milei met with representatives from the SWC, who requested in conjunction with the U.S. Senate Judiciary Committee for cooperation in the latter's investigation of Credit Suisse's Nazi patronage.
-Late in April 2025, Argentina published 1,850 such documents online (many of which had been declassified in 1992).
-In May 2025, United Press International reported that these files indicate that the Nazis may have bribed Perón's government with $200 million in gold, some of which was allegedly delivered via U-boat before being delivered to Eva Perón.
+In early 2025, Argentine president Javier Milei met with representatives from the SWC, who requested in conjunction with the Judiciary Committee for cooperation in the latter's investigation of Credit Suisse's Nazi patronage.
+Late in April 2025, Argentina published 1,850 relevant documents online (many of which had been declassified in 1992).
+In May 2025, United Press International reported that these files indicate that the Nazis may have bribed Perón's government with US$200 million in gold, some of which was allegedly delivered via U-boat before being delivered to Eva Perón.
 The funds were reportedly handled by German "bankers" said to include Rodolfo Freude.
-Milei's administration also provided the SWC (and Barofsky) with additional documents, including some from Fabricaciones Militares related to about USD $64.5 million (2025 currency) spent from 1945 to 1950 to finance national defense research and secret missions to Europe to hire unknown "technical personnel".
+Milei's administration also provided the SWC (and Barofsky) with additional documents, including some from Fabricaciones Militares related to about US$64.5 million (2025 currency) spent from 1945 to 1950 to finance national defense research and secret missions to Europe to hire unknown "technical personnel".

 Additionally, in May 2025 the Supreme Court of Argentina announced its discovery of a dozen boxes of archived material, which included thousands of party membership documents, as well as Nazi propaganda, passports, postcards, and photographs.
 The court associated the boxes with those impounded from the MS Nana Maru in June 1941, but Argentine historian Julio Mutti pointed out that the party memberships seem instead to match the material confiscated during the July 1941 raids on Nazi offices in Argentina.
-As of November 2025, these documents, said to total 6,000, were undergoing restoration and digital preservation for possible legal actions and public access.
+As of December 2025, these documents, said to total 6,000, were undergoing restoration and digital preservation for possible legal actions and public access.
+That same month, it was announced that the Buenos Aires Holocaust Museum would analyze and likely report the contents of some of the documents, excluding those with "personal or sensitive data" such as party memberships.